spolivia/spoticli/README.md

 - Download,
 - Unzip to your favorite folder
 - Add the folder to your PATH.
-- Edit the config file to suit your need ( at least the browser variablr )
 - You're done.

 On first run, you must first start spoticli_auth to grant spoticli permission to access your account.
-A file called tokens will be generated and stored in ~/.spoticli : don't share it with anybody since it would allow to access your spotify account.
+A file called tokens will be generated and stored in ~/.local/spoticli : don't share it with anybody since it would allow to access your spotify account.

-The spotify auth process involves a website.
-You can use mine (default) or register your own copy of website and app on the spotify developer site.
-You'll find in the "web" folder a copy of the php file installed on my server.

 ## Usage